RAFAY-AAMIR-GULL/MimicMyArmMotionCustomBot/README.md

 That's pretty much it:)

-  Just open the webots world from [CustomRobotArm.wbt](./CustomRobotArm) and run it in webots robot simulator.
+  Just open the Webots world from [CustomRobotArm.wbt](./CustomRobotArm) and run it in the Webots robot simulator.